bhklab/handbook/docs/General/Lab_Space/index.md

 ## Lab Equipment Inventory
 In the lab, each workspace is typically equipped with a monitor, keyboard, and a mouse.
 Unless otherwise specified, you are expected to bring in your own laptop.
 We utilize cloud-based services for computing and data storage, so your project work shouldn't take up too much space on your laptop.

-To keep track of the lab hardware, we use a [Lab Equipment Inventory](https://docs.google.com/spreadsheets/d/1zFbTAdv5DT6tnajDMeXwoWP65VzjcD9PxynnXzholwE/edit?gid=212760015#gid=212760015&fvid=1883342253) spreadsheet.
+To keep track of the lab hardware, we use a Lab Equipment Inventory spreadsheet.
+In your BHKLab [Google Drive](https://drive.google.com/drive), search for `BHK Lab Spreadsheets` to get access to this sheet.
 Each piece of equipment in the lab is labelled with a circular sticker, numbered, and logged in the spreadsheet.
 You can review the spreadsheet to confirm which pieces of equipment you have access to.

 ???
 "Note: Accessing the Lab Equipment Inventory"
     This spreadsheet is only accessible to BHKLab members via their [BHKLab Gmail](../Communications/bhklab_gmail.md) account.
 Please contact your lab coordinator if you need access.